-Researchers have designed a Fresnel hologram to focus light in the transverse direction (x–y plane) and disperse it in a linear fashion along the optical axis (z-axis).
-It functions not only as a focusing but also a dispersive element along an optical axis.
-The computational method uses wave-optics principle.
+Researchers have designed a Fresnel hologram to focus light in the transverse direction (x–y plane) and disperse it linearly along the optical axis (z-axis).
+It functions not only as a focusing but also as a dispersive element along an optical axis.
+The computational method uses the wave-optics principle.

-The hologram disperses broad wavelengths over a long distance on axis.
+The hologram disperses broad wavelengths over a long distance on the axis.
 This Fresnel hologram constitutes the primary diffractive optics in a Dual Use Exoplanet Telescope (DUET) system.
-The main function of the hologram is to collect the collimated star-light source and focus it into the detector.
+The main function of the hologram is to collect the collimated star-light source and focus it on the detector.

-When a broad-band light source passes through an annulus diffractive optic, the incident light with different wavelengths will be focused into different positions along the optical axis.
-It is called dispersive behavior and can be applied for high resolution spectroscopy applications.
+When a broadband light source passes through an annulus diffractive optic, the incident light with different wavelengths will be focused into different positions along the optical axis.
+It is called dispersive behavior and can be applied to high-resolution spectroscopy applications.

 Related Content: Digital Holography – Colorimetric Interferometry Imaging